Rocky Mountain University of Health Professions

-Rocky Mountain University of Health Professions (RMUoHP) is a private, for-profit university focused on graduate healthcare education and located in Provo, Utah.
+Rocky Mountain University of Health Professions (RMU) is a private, for-profit university focused on graduate healthcare education and located in Provo, Utah.
 It was established in 1998 and is accredited by the Northwest Commission of Colleges and Universities.
-RMUoHP's student body represents all 50 states and offers both residential and limited-residency programs.

 History

-Rocky Mountain University of Physical Therapy was established in 1998 by Dr. Richard P. Nielsen and Dr. Michael Skurja Jr. as an exclusive post-professional graduate healthcare institution.
+Rocky Mountain University of Health Professions was established in 1998 by Dr. Richard P. Nielsen and Dr. Michael Skurja Jr. as a post-professional graduate healthcare institution.
 Nielsen and Skurja, both board-certified electrophysiologists, had co-founded the Institute for Clinical Electrophysiology in 1993, and had been involved in developing continuing education courses for several years.
 They dreamed of combining all of the curricula they had developed into a Doctor of Electrophysiology program, but the Institute wasn't authorized to award degrees, only certificates.
 Nielsen and Skurja began the process of obtaining authorization from the Utah State Board of Regents, and on June 8, 1998, The Institute for Clinical Electrophysiology officially became Rocky Mountain University of Physical Therapy and began offering a Doctor of Physical Therapy (DPT) program with seven specialty concentrations, including cardiopulmonology, electrophysiology, geriatrics, neurology, orthopedics, sports, and pediatrics.

 The following year, in 1999, instruction officially began with ten faculty, six employees, and eight students in the first class.
 Ninety students enrolled in the first year.
 In December 2000, Rocky Mountain University of Physical Therapy was registered as a developing institution with the Northwest Commission of Colleges and Universities for regional accreditation.
 That same year, RMUoHP began offering its Master of Science in Physical Therapy program and the university's name was changed to Rocky Mountain University of Health Professions (RMUoHP).

 By 2003 RMUoHP had added the first post-professional Doctor of Occupational Therapy (OTD) program in the country.
 The university gained regional accreditation candidacy status in November 2005 and added a Doctor of Nursing Practice (DNP) program the following year.
 RMUoHP also expanded its OTD program to include specialty tracks, and began offering a Doctor of Science in Health Sciences program in 2007.